Skip to Main Content

-Personal loans are a versatile option to cover big expenses.
-They typically have lower rates than credit cards — but they aren’t without their risks.
+Personal loans are a versatile option to cover big expenses but they aren’t without risks.
+Understanding those risks will help you avoid making these costly mistakes.

-1. Taking out a longer loan than necessary
+1. Taking out a longer or larger loan than necessary

-A longer loan term means a lower monthly payment.
-The catch is that the lender will have more time to collect interest from you, which means the loan will be more expensive overall.
+A longer loan term means a lower monthly payment and a lower payment sounds good.
+But there’s a catch.
+A longer term means that the lender will have more time to collect interest from you, which means you’ll spend more for the loan overall than if you had selected a shorter term.

 To illustrate, if you borrow $10,000 for 36 months at 11 percent, here’s what to expect in terms of monthly payments and loan costs.